TolgaKayadelen/Neural_MSTParser/README.md

 __Usage Notes__

-- Training a new model and test on training data
+- Training a new parser and test on training data
   - Train the model and test on a subportion of the training data.
 Use --split flag to determine which subpart of the training data will be used for testing.
 ```
 bazel build //parser_main:main
 bazel-bin/parser_main/main \
 --mode=train \
+--parser=True \
 --language=Turkish \
 --train_data=treebank_0_10 \
 --split=0.7 \